 Specifics are sparse about the enslaved people who made San Francisco run thanks to customs and time.
 But the quality of their work is obvious and endures in the magnificence of the house they did not get to live in.

 There are 10 plantations to visit in the River Parishes.
 It’s possible to see two or three in one day if you plan your schedule carefully.

 In general, tours leave on the hour–and possibly on the half-hour, depending on the property.
 House tours take about 45 minutes, though you’ll want to leave time to explore the grounds on your own.
 The guided tour at Whitney Plantation, which includes the house, several memorials, and outbuildings, takes 1.5 hours.

 Booking ahead is possible at some of the plantations, including Whitney, Houmas House, and San Francisco.
 This is particularly advisable if your visit falls on a weekend or during other busy times.
 If you can’t book ahead and a house tour is a priority, get in line or put your name on the list as soon as you arrive because the capacity is often capped.

-We were the guests of the properties mentioned thanks to New Orleans Plantation Country.
+We were the guests of Louisiana River Parishes.
 All opinions are our own.

 Laura Longwell is an award-winning travel blogger and photographer.
 Since founding Travel Addicts in 2008, she has written hundreds of articles that help over 3 million people a year get the most out of their travel.
 In that time, she has visited nearly 60 countries on 5 continents, often returning to favorite destinations over and over again.
 She has a deep love of history, uncovering unexpected attractions, and trying all the good food a place has to offer.

 In addition to Travel Addicts, Laura runs a site about her hometown of Philadelphia—Guide to Philly—which chronicles unique things to do and places to see around southeastern Pennsylvania.
 Her travel tips and advice appear across the web.